WayneDW/WayneDW.github.io/_posts/2024-04-12-transformer-filter.md

 ---
 title: 'Transformer Filter'
-subtitle: Can a Transformer Represent a Kalman Filter?
+subtitle: TBD - Can a Transformer Represent a Kalman Filter?
 date: 2024-04-12
 permalink: /posts/transformer_filter/
 category: Filter
 ---

+TBD

 This blog is a summarization of the work [xx].